Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 The patient is in a sitting position.
 A waterproof cape is attached to his neck.

-Then the doctor inserts the nozzle into the lumen of the external auditory canal and with the help of a foot pedal delivers water.
-At the same time, he directs the jet a little up and back so that it goes along the upper wall of the external auditory canal.
+Then the doctor inserts the nozzle into the lumen of the external auditory canal and uses a foot pedal to supply water.
+At the same time, he directs the stream slightly upward and backward so that it runs along the upper wall of the external auditory canal.

-After the appearance of particles of the sulfuric plug at the exit from the external auditory canal, the washing stops.
-Further, with the help of a disposable spatula, particles of the sulfur plug are removed, which allows to reduce the duration of the procedure.
+After particles of cerumen plug appear at the exit of the external auditory canal, rinsing stops.
+Next, using a disposable spatula, particles of sulfur plug are removed, which allows you to reduce the duration of the procedure.
 Then the doctor wipes the auricle with a napkin.

-At the end of the procedure, the otolaryngologist removes the remaining water from the lumen of the ear canal using cotton wool wound around the notched end of the spatula to remove the sulfuric plug.
+At the end of the procedure, the otolaryngologist removes remaining water from the ear canal using cotton wool wound on the serrated end of a scapula to remove wax plugs.

-It is a dry method, which is indicated when the sulfur plug is soft or after it has been softened with cerumenolysis agents.
+It is a dry method, which is indicated when the sulfur plug is soft or after it has been softened using cerumenolysis products.

-• Used in patients with a defect in the tympanic membrane
+• Used in patients with a defective eardrum

 • After rinsing the outer ear to remove residual water